-- Obtain a free copy of your credit report (www.myfico.com or www.AnnualCreditReport.com) from all three major credit bureaus (Experian; Equifax; Trans Union) annually review it for errors and negative information.
+- Obtain a free copy of your credit report (www.myfico.com or www.AnnualCreditReport.com) from all three major credit bureaus (Experian; Equifax; Trans Union) and annually review it for errors and negative information.

-- A debt-free medical education is possible!
+- A debt-free health careers education is possible!

 - Armed Forces Health Professions Scholarship Program (HPSP)